Wednesday, July 16, 2025

 yet everything happens for a reason.

-The single mother knows nothing but depletion
+The single mother knows only depletion

 and silently begins to pray